Georgia Spinal Cord Injury Attorneys

 Even a minor spinal cord injury (SCI) can cause great discomfort and limited mobility, impacting one's ability to perform everyday tasks.
 Those who suffer more serious damage to their spine often end up having to deal with the repercussions for a lifetime.
 In fact, many never return to the life of normalcy they once had.
 Although medical technology has progressed rapidly over recent years, researchers are still struggling to find a solution for SCI.
 It is truly one of the most devastating injuries an individual can suffer.

 If you have been inflicted with SCI in an accident caused by another party, you have the right to pursue compensation for all related damages.
-The experienced Georgia personal injury lawyers at The Law Offices of Wayne Grant, P.C. can help you negotiate a full and fair settlement that'll cover past and future medical treatments, rehabilitation, lost wages, and more.
+The experienced Georgia personal injury lawyers at Grant Law Office can help you negotiate a full and fair settlement that'll cover past and future medical treatments, rehabilitation, lost wages, and more.
 If a trial becomes necessary, we will fight aggressively in court to defend your claim.
 If you have any questions regarding your SCI claim case, please call us today at (404) 995-3955 for a free consultation.

 What are the Different Types of Spinal Cord Injury?